-UConn Extension is committed to providing equal access and full participation for individuals with disabilities within all our programs and activities.
-Visit s.uconn.edu/accessibility for more resources.
-UConn is an equal opportunity program provider and employer.
-Updated June 2024 Funds to support the creation of this document were provided by the Crop Protection and Pest Management Extension Implementation Program [grant no. 2017-70006-27201/project accession no. 1013777] from the USDA National Institute of Food and Agriculture.
+UConn is an equal opportunity program provider and employer. ©UConn Extension.
+All rights reserved.
+Updated May 2021.
+Funds to support the creation of this document were provided by the Crop Protection and Pest Management Extension Implementation Program [grant no. 2017-70006-27201/project accession no. 1013777] from the USDA National Institute of Food and Aariculture.